kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 * **A data structure known as an "inode"** (normally written with a lowercase "I"), which contains ...

-    * A list of the disk blocks containing the file's data
+    * A list of the disk blocks containing the file's data.
     * The file's size, ownership, permissions, timestamps, and other "metadata".
     * **inodes do not contain filenames.**

 * The filesystem's directory structure contains a list of filenames, along with the *inode that each name points to*.

+    * Directories are stored the same way as regular files, i.e. inodes pointing to data blocks.
+Each data block contains a list of filenames and the inode numbers that name points to.

 **When two or more filenames point to the same inode, they are said to be "hard links" of each other.**